gilleswaeber/emoji-keyboard/README.md

 You can save your preferred size in the webapp.json file.
 Just change the values next to width and height.

+You can also change between different keyboard styles there.
+Currently there is the default "light" style and a "dark" style similar to the Windows 10 touch keyboard.

 Keymaps
 -------
 If you use an other keymap, you can also define it in the webapp.json file under keymap.
 Below are the currently supported keymaps.
 Changing the keymap requires a restart.